raspberrypilearning/c3-wolfram-coin-and-dice/en/step_1.md

 ## Introduction

-In this project, you will make an automatic coin flipper and a dice roller.
+In this project, you will make coin flipper and a dice roller.
 You will work with graphics, interactivity, and randomness.

 ### What you will make